 Take a trip to Normandy

 The Normandy region is rich in both history and natural beauty.
 You’ll appreciate its culture and traditions in the most authentic of settings.
 Large green meadows, the winding Seine, the majestic contours of the cliffs off the Albâtre coast, the mythical bay of Mont-Saint-Michel, the D-Day beaches, the seaside resorts of Deauville and Trouville… so many places to send you exploring the region and its many secrets.
-And do not hesitate to call on a Normandy tour guide to fully discover this part of France that deserves more than a weekend to explore.
+And do not hesitate to call on a Normandy tourist guide to fully discover this part of France that deserves more than a weekend to explore.

 Tour guides in Normandy

 Five ideas for guided tours in Normandy

 The Etretat Cliffs

 The small town of Etretat is located near Le Havre.
 This village is world famous for its cliffs and the incredible view from their summit.
 The cliffs make up part of 140 kilometers of the Albâtre coastline.
 With grandiose arches on the three cliffs of Aval, Amont and Manneporte, the spot is truly legendary.
 Each overlooks the English Channel from a height of up to 100 meters.
 The most memorable is the Porte d’Aval: from atop its flint archway you’ll have access to a splendid panorama.
 The Gr21 trail will take you along the coastline and let you observe herds of grazing cows grazing on the slopes.